Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Setup and Results

 Different notions of generatability arise by varying what the success time \(t^\star\) is allowed to depend upon.
 Under \emph{uniform} generatability~\citep{kleinberg2024language}, \(t^\star\) must be fixed across all \(h \in \cH\); under \emph{non-uniform} generatability~\citep{li2024generation}, it may depend on the particular target hypothesis \(h^\star\); and under generatability \emph{in the limit}~\citep{kleinberg2024language}, it may further depend on the specific sequence \(\br{x_t}_{t \geq 1}\).
 For reference, relevant definitions and results from the standard setting are summarized in Appendix~\ref{app:overview-generation}; in particular, \Cref{tab:notions} contrasts the above three notions of generatability.

 In this work, we introduce a minimal modification to the standard language generation game to capture the recursive feedback dynamics at the core of model collapse.
-While in the standard setting the adversary must reveal \(x_t\in\supp{h^\star}\) in every round, in our replay setting the adversary may also reveal previous generator outputs\footnote{ In the standard setting, a generator output may appear in the example sequence only if it lies in \(\supp{h^\star}\); in contrast, our setting models a scenario where the generator can be fed back its own erroneous outputs (or ``hallucinations''). }.
-We refer to this variant of the standard language generation game as \emph{language generation with replay}.
+While in the standard setting the adversary must reveal \(x_t\in\supp{h^\star}\) in every round, in our replay setting the adversary may also reveal previous generator outputs, potentially including invalid/hallucinated ones.
+We refer to this variant of the standard language generation game as \emph{language generation with replay}. \looseness=-1

 \gamebox{Language Generation with Replay}{ \textbf{Setup.} Hypothesis class $\cH\subseteq\bc{0,1}^{\cX}$ satisfying the UUS property.\\ \textbf{Game.} The adversary secretly picks $h^\star\in\cH$.\\ For $t=1,2,\dots$ \begin{enumerate}[label=(\roman*), nosep] \item The adversary reveals an example \(x_t\) such that \(x_t\in\supp{h^\star} \cup \bc{o_s\colon s<t}\). \item The generator outputs $o_t\in\cX$. \end{enumerate} \textbf{Success.} There exists a finite time \(t^\star \in \bN\) such that \(o_t\in\supp{h^\star}\setminus\bc{x_1,\dots,x_t}\) for all \(t\ge t^\star\). }